How do I resolve a privacy complaint?

-- The following are examples of what might constitute a breach: over collection, unauthorized use or disclosures, inadequate safeguards, inaccurate pi or phi.
+- The following are examples of what might constitute a breach: employee snooping, over collection, unauthorized use or disclosures, inadequate safeguards, inaccurate pi or phi.

 2. Submit Your Complaint to the Public Body

 Please note: our office is an office of last resort.
 Your privacy complaint must first be submitted to the public body.
-If you require the contact name of the privacy officer for a specific public body not listed in the link above, please contact our office at 306-787-8350 or toll-free at 1-877-748-2298 or call 306-787-8350.
+If you require the contact name of the privacy officer for a specific public body not listed in the link above, please contact our office toll free at 1-877-748-2298 or call 306-787-8350.